Make an appointment now.

 WSJ.com summarizes the research by saying, “heart patients with high omega-3 intake had relatively longer “telomeres,” which are stretches of DNA whose length correlates with longevity.

 My input: There are so many reasons a diet higher in omega-3 oils is better for you (for your heart, brain, development neurologically, mental alertness, mood, and cognition).
-You need to increase the omega-3 rich foods with increasing healthy, sustainable fish in your diet.
+You can increase the omega-3 rich foods in your diet by eating healthy, sustainable fish.
 I recommend wild Alaskan salmon, sardines, walnuts, and flax seeds.
-I even like grass fed, local beef as a source of omega 3’s.
-Most cows are fed corn which is pro-inflammatory and therefore lacks the benefits of the omega 3.
-While increasing omega 3 is important it’s also crucial to cut the omega 6 and 9 foods which is most processed foods (refined sugar, grains and oils, and obese meat).
+I even like grass-fed, local beef as a source of omega 3’s.
+Most cows are fed corn which is pro-inflammatory and therefore lack the benefits of the omega 3.
+While increasing omega 3 is important, it’s also crucial to cut the omega 6 and 9 foods (which include most processed foods such as refined sugar, grains and oils, and obese meat).